jimburton/scrabble/chapters/Chapter4.md

 # Chapter Four: Playing against the computer

-An AI is added, so games can be played against the computer.
+In this chapter a basic AI is added, so games can be played against the computer.
 In order to achieve this, a list of *playable* positions is maintained.
 A playable position is one where the AI could play a word, so we need to know the letter at that position, the amount of space around it and the direction of that space.
 Several new types are added to support this.

 A `FreedomDir` is a direction on the board -- `Upd`, `DownD`, `LeftD` or `RightD`.